FACULTY // HEADER

 Each participating team is matched with an expert Facilitator, supporting their development of a customized EcoDistrictsTM Roadmap throughout the Incubator experience.

-As Vice President of Programs and Director of the Green Urbanism Program for Global Green USA, Walker works with cities, neighborhoods and community development organizations across the country to further green building and sustainable development practices through technical guidance, stakeholder facilitation, and development of innovative polices and programs.
+As Executive Director of the Green Urbanism Program for Global Green USA, Walker works with cities, neighborhoods, and community development organizations across the country to further green building and sustainable development practices through technical guidance, stakeholder facilitation, and development of innovative policies and programs.
 Walker is a 2013 Fulbright Fellow with the Royal Institute of Technology Urban Planning Program in Stockholm, a 2012 Pritzker Fellow at the UCLA Institute of the Environment and Sustainability, and co-author of the 2007 book Blueprint for Greening Affordable Housing.
-Walker is a certified urban planner, a LEED Accredited Professional and a Green Rater.
-He is an appointed member of the State of California Green Building Code Advisory Committee and a lecturer at the UCLA Urban Planning Program.
-Walker holds Bachelor’s degrees in Sociology and Environmental Studies from the University of California Santa Barbara and a Master’s of City and Regional from the California Polytechnic University San Luis Obispo.
-Prior to joining Global Green, Walker was a Senior Urban Designer with Gruen Associates in Los Angeles, a Planner with the City of Santa Monica, and an Urban Planner for the City of Malmo, Sweden.
+Walker is a certified urban planner, a LEED Accredited Professional, and a Green Rater.